UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

 A simple way to identify differences between formaldehyde-exposed and unexposed samples is to use a t-test.
 Because there are so many tests being performed, one for each gene, it is also important to carry out multiple test corrections through  a p-value adjustment method.

 We need to run a t-test for each row of our dataset.
 This exercise demonstrates two different methods to run a t-test:

 + Method 1: using a 'for loop'
 + Method 2: using the apply function (more computationally efficient)

 #### Method 1 (m1): 'For Loop'
-Let's first re-save the molecular probe IDs to a column within the dataframe, since we need those values in the loop function
+Let's first re-save the molecular probe IDs to a column within the dataframe, since we need those values in the loop function.

 ```r
 geodata_genes$ID = rownames(geodata_genes)
 ```

-We also need to initially create an empty dataframe to eventually store p-values
+We also need to initially create an empty dataframe to eventually store p-values.

 ```r
 pValue_m1 = matrix(0, nrow=nrow(geodata_genes), ncol=3)